vprokashev/configs/gpg_yubikey_windows.md

 https://www.jetbrains.com/help/clion/2023.1/set-up-GPG-commit-signing.html#configure-the-environment

 Notes:
-Before generating keys make sure you tweaked next options on your card: name, url, login, lang, passwd, key-attr
+* Before generating keys make sure you tweaked next options on your card: name, url, login, lang, passwd, key-attr
-If you don't save the public key, you won't be able to use the private one.
+* If you don't save the public key, you won't be able to use the private one.
 The public key ISN'T stored on the card, and the private key cannot be exported.
-My public key https://github.com/vprokashev.gpg.
+* My public key https://github.com/vprokashev.gpg.
 Use the 'fetch' command from the card to pull the public part.
+After this action the 'keygrip' will be available

 How to start:
 1) Install latest Git